 The Company may be required to raise additional funds through public or private financings, strategic relationships, or other arrangements.
-The Company cannot assure that the funding, if needed, will be available on terms attractive to it, or at all.
+The Company cannot assure that the funding, if needed, will be available on terms attractive to it, or at all, or that any such arrangement will be permitted under the terms of the term loan facility with Goldman Sachs, as they may be revised.
 Furthermore, any additional equity financings may be dilutive to shareholders and debt financing, if available, may involve covenants that place substantial restrictions on the Company's business.
 The Company's failure to raise capital as and when needed could have a negative impact on its financial condition and its ability to pursue business strategies.
 If adequate funds are not available, the Company has developed contingency plans that may require the Company to delay, reduce the scope of, or eliminate one or more of its development programs.
 In addition, the Company may be required to reduce personnel and related costs and other discretionary expenditures that are within the Company's control.